azhe1874/Comp2090_grp10/README.md

 - Lack of visibility on low-stock items

 ## Proposed Solution
 Our Warehouse Management System (WMS) addresses these challenges through an intuitive GUI application that:

--
+- Streamlines order picking and packing
--
+- Generates low-stock alerts
--
+- Offers search and filter capabilities for products

 ## OOP Concepts Utilized
 - **Encapsulation:** [Briefly explain where you will use it, e.g., in the `Book` class to protect attributes.]